lexibank/tlopo/out/vol1/chapter9.md

 </table>

-In the following set, the occurrence of stative perfective glosses like 'torn', together with the Nakanai form &ast;ma-utu, points to a reconstruction derived by prefixing &ast;ma- to &ast;utus above: the function of &ast;ma- was to derive neutral (inceptive and stative) intransitive verbs ([Ch.2, §3.1.2](chapter2.md#s-3-1)).
-The hypothesis that the form &ast;ma-utus occurred is supported by the derived transitive Longgu, Sa'a mousi below, but the widespread presence of reflexes of &ast;motus suggest that it occurred as an alternant in POc:
+In the following set, the occurrence of stative perfective glosses like 'torn', together with the Nakanai form _&ast;ma-utu_, points to a reconstruction derived by prefixing _&ast;ma-_ to _&ast;utus_ above: the function of _&ast;ma-_ was to derive neutral (inceptive and stative) intransitive verbs ([Ch.2, §3.1.2](chapter2.md#s-3-1)).
+The hypothesis that the form _&ast;ma-utus_ occurred is supported by the derived transitive Longgu, Sa'a _mousi_ below, but the widespread presence of reflexes of _&ast;motus_ suggest that it occurred as an alternant in POc:

 <table>
 <tr>